Plane Polarization in Comptonization process : a Monte Carlo study: MC Results verification

 \subsection{MC results for polarized incident photons}

-In section \ref{sec2:pol}, we argue that the cross section for a completely polarized incident photon of polarization angle $\phi$ is obtained with an assumption of isotropic distribution of $\theta'_e$.
+In section \S\ref{sec2:pol}, we argue that the cross section for a completely polarized incident photon of polarization angle $\phi$ is obtained with an assumption of isotropic distribution of $\theta'_e$.
 We examine this assumption in MC calculations.
 We compute the averaged cross section over $\theta_e'$ as a function of $\theta$ (using the equation \ref{gen-dif-polz}) for photon energies 3 and 300 keV, the results are shown in Figure \ref{fig:sigm-pol}.
-We notice mismatches between them except $\phi$ = 0 and 90 degree, i.e., as stated in the previous section, the distribution of $\theta_e'$-angle is no longer isotropic (e.g., \cite{Matt-etal1996}).
-For $\phi$ = 0 and 90$\degree$, in $\cos^2{\Theta}$ term only any one of the squared terms will survive, see for example the equation (\ref{eq:modu_pol}), so in this case the equation (\ref{gen-dif-polz}) leads to equation (\ref{eq:cros_pol}).
+We find that the computed cross sections are significantly deviated from the equation (\ref{eq:cros_pol}) except for $\phi$ $\sim$0 and 90$\degree$, where it shows a slight deviation.
+Actually in case of $\phi$ $\sim$0 and 90$\degree$, the equation (\ref{gen-dif-polz}) nearly reduces to the equation (\ref{eq:cros_pol}), as here also $\theta'_e$ = 0 and 90$\degree$ (see the facts (ii) of section \S\ref{sec2:pol}) for $\phi$ $\sim$0 and 90$\degree$ respectively.
+Hence, the distribution of $\theta_e'$-angle is no longer isotropic (e.g., \cite{Matt-etal1996}), as stated in the previous section.

 In Figure \ref{fig:PD-pol}, we show the PD as a function of $\theta$ for single scattered completely polarized photons of energy 3 keV.
-We find that the MC results agree with corresponding theoretical magnitude of PD (shown by gray solid line) expressed by equation (\ref{deg-polz-polA}).
-We are reminded that the positive value of PD signifies that the scattered photon's polarization is perpendicular to the scattering plane while the polarization is along the scattering plane for negative value.
-Interestingly, for $\theta_e$ = 0 or =90$\degree$ the scattered photons retain the polarization properties of incident photons (see also, Figure \ref{fig:4mod-pol} for PA).
+We find that the MC results agree with the corresponding theoretical PD (shown by gray solid curve) expressed by equation (\ref{deg-polz-polA}).
+Here we remind that the positive value of PD signifies that the scattered photons polarization is perpendicular to the scattering plane while the polarization is along the scattering plane for negative value.
 In Figure \ref{fig:4mod-pol}, we show the modulation curves of single scattered polarized photons for a fixed $\theta$.
 We have computed the results for four different polarization angles of incident photons of energy 3 keV.
-For $\theta_e$ = 0, the equation (\ref{eq:modu_pol}) predicts that the modulation curve is independent of $\theta$ for 3 keV photons (as $\frac{k'}{k}\sim$ 1), see the top left panel.
+For $\phi$ = 0, the equation (\ref{eq:modu_pol}) predicts that the modulation curve is independent of $\theta$ in Thomson regime, we find same here see the top left panel.
 In general, these modulation curves will be described by the equation (\ref{eq:modu_pol}).